 Photo: Vjdchauhan / Wikimedia Commons

 Sheikh Chilli’s Tomb is a historical and architectural landmark in Kurukshetra.
 The tomb is dedicated to Sheikh Chilli who was a Sufi Saint and scholar.
 Sheikh Chilli was known for his spiritual teachings and contributions of Sufism to the region and neighbourhoods.
 He was a spiritual teacher of the Mughal Prince Dara Shikoh who was the eldest son of Shah Jahan.
-The tomb has a chamber where his grave is located.
+This is an offbeat spot on your places for Kurukshetra trip list.
 Sheikh Chilli’s Tomb is said to be made of Buff Sandstone and White Marble which is typically seen on the domes.

 Location: Darra Khera, Kalyan Nagar, Thanesar, Kurukshetra, Haryana